fenago/puppet-course/advanced/md/Lab_3.md

 ### There\'s more\...

-Using an array, you can add or change parameters[]{#id325427965 .indexterm} for all the resources at once.
+Using an array, you can add or change parameters for all the resources at once.
 For example, you could add a `hasrestart` option with the following modification:

 ```